Projects

 Each meeting will be around 2 hours depending on length of the hike.
 The beginning of each meeting will be dedicated to introductions/icebreaker as well as going over expectations.
 Members may also propose and plan a hike which will require some work at home to develop their skills in planning and preparing for a group hike.

-Tentatively 3rd weekend of the month, alternating Saturday and Sunday.
+3rd weekend of the month, alternating Saturday and Sunday.
 Time based on weather and location.
 Hikes will most likely be in San Mateo County Parks.
 Any age welcome.

 Sewing

 You will learn and practice basic sewing skills while making garments and other items before Fashion Revue in late April.
 You will gather your tools and materials for the project, and may use my machines.
+Projects can be submitted for the Fashion Revue in April and to the County Fair in June.

 Crafts

 In the crafts project, we will be learning about different crafts and techniques.
 We are aiming to sell crafts at the December Craft Fair and showcase our products at the June County Fair and the Life Skills Festival that takes place in spring.
-Meetings will be twice a month for an hour and half until December, then they will be once a month.
-Meetings will take place in San Carlos, and we will figure out times based on doodle polls.
-You will need to buy your own supplies but you can keep your proceeds from the Crafts Fair.

 Our farm animals make so much manure!
 What to do with it?
 Turn it into compost for our garden!
 Members will join our Master Composter to learn how we take stinky stuff and turn it into healthy dirt for our plants up at the farm.
 During the compost meetings, we will learn the basics of how to build and maintain piles.
 We will study by experience what happens with the compost piles as we add new ingredients, turn the piles, and water.
 We will learn how to keep our piles hot and how to avoid stinky messes.
 Turning compost piles is a good workout, so participants should also expect an opportunity to get outdoors and get some good exercise.